Panagiotis Triadis: Xanthi

 Triadis made his European debut, in the UEFA Europa League second qualifying round, against Northern Irish side Linfield FC in a 0–1 loss, where he almost scored from a freekick.
 Xanthi proceeded to the next round after beating Linfield FC with 2–1 after extra time in Northern Ireland.
 He made an imprint, in the third qualifying round match against Standard Liege, when he came on very strong assisting the goal for Julian De Guzman, having beaten three players and crossing it in for the scorer.
 Xanthi got eliminated after losing 2-4 on aggregate.
 This season turned out to become Triadis' breakthrough for Xanthi.
 He was playing in almost all matches of the season, with a three-goal conversion.
-Following the first time in six years, playing in Europe, Xanthi disappointedly finished 16th, having to play the Relegation play-off against Olympiacos Volou.
-Xanthi managed to stay in the Superleague after beating the Thessalian side with 2–1.
+Following the first time in six years, playing in Europe, Xanthi disappointedly finished 16th, having to play the Relegation play-off against Olympiacos Volos.
+Xanthi managed to stay in the Super League after beating the Thessalian side with 2–1.